-Mr. McInerney's annual incentive award for 2017 was above his targeted amount based on several factors, including his extraordinary contributions in support of gaining regulatory approvals for the Oceanwide transaction, while still achieving above target financial results in the majority of our operating businesses for the year, including:
+In 2018, Mr. McInerney provided extraordinary contributions in support of gaining regulatory approvals for the Oceanwide Transaction, while still achieving above target financial results in the majority of our operating businesses for the year, including:

-- above target results for adjusted operating income and operating ROE in our U.S. and Canada mortgage insurance businesses, while our Australia mortgage insurance business, after excluding the U.S. GAAP impact of the earnings curve adjustment, which has no impact on the overall long-term profitability of the business, was deemed to be performing at target and delivering solid underlying earnings performance; - · above target results for operating income metric for our U.S. Life Insurance segment; and - · above target results for key financial goals listed above for our investments organization.
+- · above target results for adjusted operating income and operating ROE in our U.S. and Canada mortgage insurance businesses; - · above target results for GAAP operating income metric for our U.S. Life Insurance segment; and - · above target results for key financial goals listed above for our investments organization.

-Additionally, consideration was given for Mr. McInerney's accomplishments against key strategic and operational objectives set out at the beginning of the year, including:
+Additionally, Mr. McInerney had accomplishments against key strategic and operational objectives set out at the beginning of the year, including: